Effective resistance is more than distance: Laplacians, Simplices and the Schur complement

-where $\mathcal{V}'$ indicates the rows/columns in $\mathcal{V}$ together with the first row and column.
-Since the left-hand sides are equal in equations \eqref{eq: submatrix fiedlers identity} and \eqref{eq: submatrix fiedlers identity 2}, the right-hand sides must be equal as well.
-Using block-matrix inversion to calculate the right-hand side of \eqref{eq: submatrix fiedlers identity} from \eqref{eq: submatrix fiedlers identity 2} we then find the following alternative expression for the canonical pseudoinverse Gram matrix: \begin{proposition} The canonical pseudoinverse Gram matrix of a face of a hyperacute Simplex is equal to the Schur complement of the corresponding Laplacian matrix, and conversely.
-In other words:
+where $\mathcal{V}_+$ is the set of indices $\mathcal{V}$ together with the first row/column index.
+Using the Schur complement and invoking Fiedler's identity for the Simplex face then yields the following result: \begin{proposition} The canonical pseudoinverse Gram matrix of a face of a Simplex is equal to the Schur complement of the canonical pseudoinverse Gram matrix of the Simplex; in other words:

-\end{proposition} \textbf{Proof:} The left-hand side of equations \eqref{eq: submatrix fiedlers identity} and \eqref{eq: submatrix fiedlers identity 2} are equal such that the right-hand sides should be equal as well.
-Writing this equality in block-matrix form yields